canarybuilds/zulip/templates/zerver/help/restrict-private-messages.md

 ### Notes on restricting private messages

-* Disabling private messages will cause sending a private message to throw an error; the Zulip UI will appear to still allow private messages.
+* Disabling private messages will cause sending a private message to throw an error; the Feniks Chat UI will appear to still allow private messages.
 We expect to make some UI adjustments when private messages are disabled during the beta period.